larscom/storage-manager-chrome/README.md

 A : Cookies like '_ga' are cookies that belong to google and will be created back instantly if removed..

 Q : Sometimes a red R appears in the icon, what is that?
 A : It means you have to reload the webpage.
-(This happens sometimes when you visit google web pages)
+Or the webpage doesn't allow access to web storage (some google webpages do not allow access to localstorage etc)

+Q : I can only import cookies as session cookies why is that?
+A : When imported, the expire dates are unknown.

 Change log